 A good work ethic throughout the year is rewarded with a group rewards trip at the end of the academic year, and individuals are recognised at our Senior and Junior Prize Giving events.
 Noticeboards and electronic screens around school celebrate student achievement, and their success is also commended through the College Newsletter.
 If you have any queries regarding rewards please contact Heads of Years.

 Social Media, Mobile Phones and E-Bullying

 There is increasing concern in schools nationally about incidents of e-bullying via text, email and social media sites.
 Parents are asked to be vigilant over their son/daughter’s use of such sites.
 It is possible to put very tight controls on your Facebook page which blocks access to all but your own “friends”.
 (See also our Keeping Safe Online page.)

 We monitor our school email system, and school emails containing offensive words or phrases are immediately re-directed to the monitoring staff for appropriate action.

-If a student brings a mobile phone/electronic device into school it must be switched off and in the student’s bag for the duration of the school day.
-Staff will confiscate mobile devices they see and the Student Services Officerwill contact parents/carers to arrange for them to collect the device at the end of the day.
-If a mobile phone/device is confiscated a second time, it will again be passed to the Student Services Officer, who will contact parents/carers to arrange collection.
-The student will also be placed on Leadership detention after school and banned from bringing the device into school.
+If a student brings a mobile phone/electronic device into school it must be switched off and out of sight.
+Staff will confiscate mobile devices they see and it will be kept in Reception.
+If this is the first incident, they will be allowed to collect it at the end of the school day.
+If a mobile phone/device is confiscated a second time, it will again be passed to the Student Services team, who will contact parents/carers to arrange collection from Reception.